MotorDynamicsLab/Leviathan/README.md

 ![Leviathan_Mainboard](/Media/product_img_web2.avif "Leviathan Mainboard")

 # Voron Leviathan
-The Voron Leviathan V1.2 is collaboration between JNP and the team at LDO to create a controller board specific for the needs of Voron 3D printers.
+Voron Leviathan is collaboration between JNP and the team at LDO to create a controller board specific for the needs of Voron 3D printers.
 It features:
 - STM32F446 Microcontroller at 180Mhz clock speed.
 - Reverse polarity protection for main power supply and HV Stepper supply input
 - Superior stepper driver cooling (passive)